jobkroongit/template-boilerplate/README.md

-# template-boilerplate
+# HTML, CSS, JavaScript Boilerplate Template
-A usefull boilerplate for html, css and js to pull for quick setup your web project.
+A useful boilerplate for html, css and js to pull for quick setup your web project.